ThePythonGuy3/CustomJsonLib/README.md

   <br/>

-  ## My Mod is written in JavaScript and [H]JSON
+  ## My mod is written in JavaScript and [H]JSON
-  If your mod is written in JavaScript and [H]JSON (and is, hence, a standard Mindustry Mod), use this method.
+  If your mod is written in JavaScript and [H]JSON (and is, hence, a standard Mindustry mod), use this method.

   1. **Add the library as a dependency in your** `mod.[h]json` **file:**

-  > You can SKIP this step if your Mod supports this library but does not *require* it to function.
+  > You can SKIP this step if your mod supports this library but does not *require* it to function.

   &nbsp;&nbsp;&nbsp;JSON:
   ```json